-Walter E. Garrey, Professor of Physiology Charles Edwin King, Associate Professor of Physiology Virginia Butler, Assistant in Physiology Edgar Allen Blair, Assistant in Physiology Alice Miles Woodruff, Assistant in Physiology
+Walter E. Garrey, Professor of Physiology

+CHARLES EDWIN KING, Associate Professor of Physiology

+Instructor (To be appointed)

+VIRGINIA BUTLER, Assistant in Physiology

+EDGAR ALLEN BLAIR, Assistant in Physiology

 21. Physiology.
-This course for first year medical students is designed to cover the essentials of medical Physiology.
-Lectures begin with the opening of the second trimester.
-Laboratory work follows during the second semester.
+This course for first-year medical students is designed to cover the essentials of medical Physiology.
+Lectures and laboratory work begin with the opening of the second semester.